glotzerlab/signac-examples/projects/flow.pytorch.HyperparameterOptmize/README.md

     python project.py run -o evaluation
     ```

-5. For visualizing the post-evaluation, you can launch the [signac-dashbboard]:
+5. For visualizing the post-evaluation, you can launch the [signac-dashbboard](https://github.com/glotzerlab/signac-dashboard):

     ```
     python dashborad.py run